-Developer/QA installs standalone local cache along with restricted access to remote caches.
-Note the following limitations on Developer/QA Installation Type while connecting to remote caches:
+Developer/QA: This option installs the NCache API, online help/documentation, and a local stand-alone cache.
+Note the following limitations for Developer/QA Installation Type while connecting to remote caches:

-Throttling of 100 requests/sec for each client: All such clients that are licensed under DEV/QA license will not be able to make more than 100 requests/sec to the remote cache.
+- Throttling of 100 requests/sec for each client: All clients licensed under DEV/QA license cannot make more than 100 requests/sec to the remote cache.

-Limited number of requests (200,000) a client can send to remote cache: In a lifetime of client application in case it is licensed under DEV/QA license, the client will stop making requests to remote cache after it has sent 200,000 requests to remote cache.
-Once the client has made 200,000 requests, a licensing exception will be thrown saying “Clients running under DEV license cannot send more than 200,000 requests to remote cache.”
+- There is a limited number of requests (200,000) a client can send to the remote cache.
+For instance, in the lifetime of the client application, in case it is licensed under DEV/QA license, the client will stop making requests to the remote cache after it has sent 200,000 previous requests to the same destination.
+The only workaround is to restart the application for another 200,000 requests.
+Once the client has made 200,000 requests, a licensing exception will occur saying “Clients running under DEV/QA license cannot send more than 200,000 requests to the remote cache.”

-User Information dialog appears which asks for your information.
-Enter all required information and then press Next.
+- The User Information screen appears to ask for your information.
+Enter all required information and then click Next.